 Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
+All data has been uploaded using Datashed which incorporates a series of internal checks.
 The Wiluna dataset has been validated in Datashed and Surpac using internal validation macros and checks.
-Holes have been checked and corrected where necessary for: Intervals beyond EOH depth

-Holes missing assays Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
+Holes have been checked and corrected where necessary for: Intervals beyond EOH depth Overlapping intervals Missing intervals Holes with duplicate collar co-ordinates (i.e. same hole with different names) Missing dip / azimuth Holes missing assays Holes missing geology Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-Holes missing geology A site visit has been undertaken and no concerns or issues were discovered.
-Geological interpretation - The interpretation of the mineralisation was carried out using a methodical approach to ensure continuity of the geology and estimated mineral resource using Surpac software.
-The confidence in the geology and the associated mineralisation is high.
+A site visit has been undertaken and no concerns or issues were discovered.
+Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
+Nature of the data used and of any assumptions • The interpretation of the mineralisation was carried out using a methodical approach to ensure continuity of the geology and estimated mineral resource using Surpac software.
+The confidence in the geology and the made.
+The effect, if any, of alternative interpretations on Mineral Resource estimation.
+The use of geology in guiding and controlling Mineral Resource estimation.
+The factors affecting continuity both of grade and geology. associated mineralisation is high.
 All available geological data was used in the interpretation including mapping, drilling, oxidation surfaces and interpretations of high grade ore shoots.
 Only diamond and reverse circulation drilling samples were used in the final estimate however all available grade control data was used in the geological assessment.
 No alternate interpretations have been completed.
 The current interpretation follows similar methodology to that used historically.
 Drill logging has been used to constrain the 3D wireframes.
 Gold mineralisation is predominantly associated with second to third order north and northeast trending brittle to brittle-ductile dextral strike-slip faults, localised at dilational bends or jogs along faults, at fault intersections, horsetail splays and in subsidiary overstepping faults.
 Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
-Strike length = ~ 1200 m Width (total of combined parallel lodes) = ~ 800 m Depth (from surface) = ~ 0 to 1000 m Estimation and modelling techniques • The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, The sample domains were flagged into an Access database from a validated wireframe.
-A composites string-file was then created in Surpac with a 1.0 m composite length and a minimum percentage of sample to include at 30%.
+Wiluna Total: Strike length = ~ 3700 m Width (total of combined parallel lodes) = ~ 800 m Depth (from surface) = ~ 0 to 1000 m Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
+If a computer assisted estimation method was chosen include a description of computer software and parameters used.
+The availability of check estimates, previous The sample domains were flagged into an Access database from a validated wireframe.
+For Bulletin a composites string-file was then created in Surpac with a 2.0 m composite length and a minimum percentage of sample to include at 30%.
 Only Reverse Circulation (RC) and Diamond Drilling were used in the estimate.
+Resource estimation for the Wiluna mineralisation was completed using Ordinary Kriging for Gold (Au) and estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.